jo/microcouch-js/README.md

 * no map/reduce

 Microcouch is quiet small, currently less than 30kB minified.
-It is about five times smaller and almost ten times faster than PouchDB, depending on the document structure.
+It is about five times smaller and replicates almost ten times faster than PouchDB, depending on the document structure.

 ## State of Work